 Ensure your staff follow the latest guidance on using personal protective equipment (PPE) and are competent at putting it on and removing it.
 Maintain a stock of appropriate items.
 The proper use of PPE is a vital element in ensuring the safety of staff and patients from Covid-19 infection.
 Coronavirus (Covid-19) PPE Guidance

 Revise working procedures to minimise risk of virus transmission.
-For example, avoiding face-to-face working where possible, cancelling non-essential face-to-face training and meetings, increasing use of online digital working methods, etc.
+For example, avoiding face-to-face working where possible by cancelling non-essential face-to-face training and meetings and increasing use of online digital working methods, etc.

 Identify members of staff who may be at increased risk from the virus, such as those with underlying health conditions.
 Consult with them and make reasonable adjustments to their working arrangements as necessary.

 Follow all appropriate NHS workforce, employment and human resources initiatives.
 Covid-19: HR Policy and Practice in the NHS

 Review your emergency planning and business contingency procedures.
 Ensure they are up to date and cover disruption caused by the Covid-19 pandemic, particularly in the case of staff emergencies and the delivery of services such as flu immunisation.
 All practices should have contingency plans in place for a possible outbreak or rise in local coronavirus transmission rates.
 Emergency Planning.